An Optimal Transport Approach to Estimating Causal Effects via Nonlinear Difference-in-Differences: Introduction

 In its current form the CiC estimator is only applicable in settings with univariate outcomes, as it relies heavily on the definition of quantile functions.
-This makes it rather restrictive for modern applications where the outcomes of interest are often high-dimensional.
-This includes, for example A/B testing in digital marketing campaigns where outcomes are a combination of features such as click-through rate, time-per-page, etc., as well as measuring intervention effects such as gene knock down on a population of cells measured in high-dimensional gene space.
-In principle, the CiC estimator may be tensorized by estimating treatment effects independently for each coordinate but this solution fails to capture correlations that are often important in causal discovery.\\
+This can be restrictive for modern applications where the outcomes of interest are often multivariate.
+Examples range from A/B testing in digital marketing campaigns where outcomes are a combination of features such as click-through rate, time-per-page, etc., to measuring intervention effects such as gene knock down on a population of cells measured in high-dimensional gene space.
+In principle, the CiC estimator may be extended to higher dimensions through tensorization, which estimates treatment effects independently for each coordinate, but this solution fails to capture correlations that are often important in causal discovery.
+We demonstrate a simple linear setting with synthetic data where this is the case in Section \ref{sec:motivating_example} below. \\

+{\bf Our contribution.} We recast the the CiC estimator using tools from the theory of optimal transportation.
+This perspective allows us to extend this methodology to handle multivariate observables after introducing novel structural assumptions on the natural trend underlying both treatment and control groups.
+In particular, we note that the causal model proposed in~\citet{athey2006identification} readily implies that both populations, treatment and control, evolve between pre- and post-treatment periods via optimal transport maps (Theorem~\ref{thm:main}); our methodology relies on a natural higher-dimensional extension of this via optimal transport theory.
+In fact, we show that if the corresponding functions mapping the unobservables to the potential outcomes are \emph{cyclically comonotone} then the counterfactual distributions and causal effects can be estimated from data.
+In particular, this allows for the unobservable variables to be of the same dimension as the dimension of the outcome variables and not just univariate.